-2 Criminal Code Act 1899, Chapter 42A, Secret commissions
+Criminal Code Act 1899.

 Important questions to ask

 Managers should provide guidance to employees about the risks and issues associated with gifts and benefits, particularly if they feel that employees are unsure about their obligations.
 To help employees determine the best course of action in relation to an offer of a gift or benefit, managers and staff could explore hypothetical scenarios and consider questions such as: